|sort list by title|

-Bolder economic policy could have addressed bouts of deflation in post-Bubble Japanese history, write Gene Park, Saori N. Katada, Giacomo Chiozza, and Yoshiko Kojo in Taming Japan’s Deflation.
-Despite warnings from economists, intense political pressure, and "unconventional monetary policy" options to address this problem, Japan’s central bank...
+Bolder economic policy could have addressed the persistent bouts of deflation in post-bubble Japan, write Gene Park, Saori N. Katada, Giacomo Chiozza, and Yoshiko Kojo in Taming Japan's Deflation.
+Despite warnings from economists, intense political pressure, and well-articulated unconventional policy options to address this problem, Japan's...

 Central Banks and Gold

 How Tokyo, London, and New York Shaped the Modern World

 Central bankers have enjoyed great power and autonomy.
 They have cooperated to construct and preserve towering structures of debt, reshaping relations of power and ownership around the world.
 In Central Banks and Gold, Simon James Bytheway and Mark Metzler explore how this financialized form of globalism first took shape a century...